salvedojuliao/course-vue/notes.md

     - I can have more than one v-on in a line of HTML;
 - Locking Content with v-once:
     - v-once: a directive the prevent the starting content of something(v-once)

+- What is the difference between 'keydown' and 'keyup'?
+Because both work when I use 'enter' soon after them, just like this: v-on:keydown.enter or v-on:keyuo.enter.
+However, they alone don't work.